Combinatorial games and the golden ratio on digraphs: Introduction

 When $w=\textbf{Normal}$, we play the game under normal play convention, which means that the last player wins, and when $w=\textbf{Mis\`ere}$, we play the game under mis\`ere play convention, which means that the last player loses.
-Moreover, we assume that our game is short, namely for each position $\m\in M$, a non-negative integer $\ell(\m)$ is assigned so that any move $\m'\in f(\m)$ reduces the value of $\ell(\m)$, say $\ell(\m)>\ell(\m')$, together with the condition that for some $\m'\in f(\m)$, we have $\ell(\m')=\ell(\m)-1$, hence the length of the longest chain of game play starting from $\m$ is $\ell(\m)$.
+We also assume that the game terminates in finitely many steps.
+To be more precise, starting from each $\m \in M$, there exists a non-negative integer $\ell(\m)$ such that the length of the plays $\m=m_0 \to m_1 \to \cdots \to m_k$ is bounded as $k\le \ell(\m)$.
+We say that $\m\in M$ is a \textbf{terminal position} when $f(\m)=\emptyset$, or equivalently when we can take $\ell(\m)=0$.
+We write the set of all terminal positions as $\mathcal{E}$. \end{definition}